AdobeDocs/campaign.en/help/v8/config/email-settings.md

 A copy of all sent messages for each delivery based on this template will be sent to the email BCC address which has been configured.

-Note the following:
+Note the following specificities and recommendations:

-* You can only use **one** BCC email address.
+* You can only use one BCC email address.

 * Make sure the BCC address has enough reception capacity to archive all the emails that are sent.

-* Email BCC with Enhanced MTA delivers to the BCC email address before delivering to the recipients, which can result in BCC messages being sent even though the original deliveries may have bounced.
-For more on bounces, see [Understanding delivery failures](../../delivery/using/understanding-delivery-failures.md).
+* Email BCC <!--with Enhanced MTA--> delivers to the BCC email address before delivering to the recipients, which can result in BCC messages being sent even though the original deliveries may have bounced.
+For more on bounces, see [Understand delivery failures](../send/delivery-failures.md).

->[!NOTE]
->
->If the emails sent to the BCC address are opened and clicked through, this will be taken into account in the **[!UICONTROL Total opens]** and **[!UICONTROL Clicks]** from the send analysis, which could cause some miscalculations.
+* If the emails sent to the BCC address are opened and clicked through, this will be taken into account in the **[!UICONTROL Total opens]** and **[!UICONTROL Clicks]** from the send analysis, which could cause some miscalculations.

 <!--Only successfully sent emails are taken in account, bounces are not.-->